Faena Art - Miami

 THE SINKING OF THE TAJ MAHAL

 Artist Peter Tunney has been carefully collecting for months giant pieces of the infamous abandoned casino from Atlantic City and is now converting it into a site-specific installation at the Faena Miami Beach.
 The artist’s access to the demolition of the casino led to an obsession with the monumental pieces from the façade and rooftop of the building which created the illusion of the self-titled, “8th wonder of the world,” the Taj Mahal Hotel and Casino.
-Giant chandeliers, a two-ton ornate concrete elephant and towering letters will all emerge out of the sand.
+Giant chandeliers, a two-ton ornate concrete elephant and towering letters emerged out of the sand.
 Tunney’s installation of metal, glass, gold, concrete and steel finds extreme beauty in ruins.

 FRANCHISE FREEDOM